foopod/locked-away/story/01 The Fight.md

 She left me here, slumped in a pile on the floor, tears rolling down my face and my lip bloodied from her first hit.

 I didn't even do anything wrong.
 I was always faithful to her.
 I always did as she asked.
-I wouldn't do anything to hurt her.
+I would never do anything to hurt her.

 I love her.